mateusz-sutor/NODE-MongoDB-vs-MySQL/README.md

 :boom: Speed comparison between Mongo and MySQL database :dash:

 # Introduction
-Below you will see a speed test between MongoDB and MySQL database in node javascript.
+Below you will see a speed test between MongoDB and MySQL(InnoDB engine) database in node javascript.
 This test is based on a simple db data structure that can be used in small projects.
 Queries is only based on few fields: id, user id and date.